 This paper introduces DistWalk, an open-source workload emulator for distributed systems.
 Thanks to its key features, DistWalk is capable of assessing the end-to-end timing behavior of complex applications and services consuming CPU, disk, and network resources across a geographically distributed infrastructure.
 Its versatility stems from the high configurability of its core components, the DistWalk client and node, and the ability to emulate graph-like interactions through an intuitive command-line interface.
-Moreover, DistWalk integrates seamlessly with existing tools such as load balancers, and orchestration platforms, without the need for ad-hoc configurations or third-party dependencies.
+Moreover, DistWalk integrates seamlessly with existing tools such as load balancers, and orchestration platforms, without the need for ad-hoc configurations or third-party dependencies, as demonstrated in Section IV.
+The toolkit is publicly available on GitHub1, under a GPLv3 license.